 Message ID traps identify scrapers that grab any data with an @ in it, including message IDs.
 Emailing this trap will tell the trap owner that the sender is scraping addresses or buying lists from someone who is.

 Dead Address Traps

-To Avoid Spam Traps, Email Marketers Must Deploy Email Hygiene Best Practices
+Safeguard Your Email Deliverability Email Marketers Must Deploy Email Hygiene Best Practices

 No one does email hygiene better than Webbula.
-We'll detect all the nasties hiding in your email data that verification alone will miss.
+We'll detect all the threats hiding in your email data that verification alone will miss.
 Period.
 Contact a Webbula data solutions expert today to get started.

 These additional resources can also help: